AZAL To Announce 29% Discount On Tourism Day

-(MENAFN- Trend News Agency) The national air carrier of Azerbaijan (AZAL) is launching a new
+(MENAFN- AzerNews) The national air carrier of Azerbaijan (AZAL) is launching a new

 promotion on Tourism Workers Day, celebrated in the country on